 If you are married, you must get written consent from your spouse to take a distribution from the Plan in any form other than a qualified joint and survivor annuity.
-Your spouse's consent is also needed if you want to name someone other than your spouse inerd, MN 56401 Page 10 Last Generated Date: 9/3/2015 as your beneficiary.
+Your spouse's consent is also needed if you want to name someone other than your spouse as your beneficiary.
 The annuity would need to be structured to provide a benefit while you are both alive and then to provide a survivor benefit that is equal to 50 percent of the amount you received while you were both living.
 You can designate a different survivor percentage subject to certain limits under the qualified optional survivor annuity regulations.
 Your Employer will provide you with more information regarding your annuity options when it comes time for you to make a decision.
 Follow the procedures established by your Employer to document your spouse's consent to waive the annuity and take the payment in some other form permitted by the Plan.
 Your spouse must also consent to any Plan loans that you request.